-‘Women’s Day: a day to celebrate women, a day to remember the great strides women have made towards empowerment’; and thus goes the notes about Women’s Day.
+‘Women’s Day: a day to celebrate women, a day to remember the great strides women have made towards empowerment’ and thus goes the notes about Women’s Day.
 There will be those who can chime in and say “why a special day for women?”
-Even if you are to reply in the most emphatic tone, without delving into the history of women’s rights movements but at least to give them the quick consolation/ satisfaction that there is a special day for men too a.k.a the Men’s Day, you will still be hounded with umpteen questions and comments on the futility of Women’s Day.
+Even if you are to reply in the most emphatic tone, without delving into the history of women’s rights movements and the need for equality but at least to give them the quick consolation/ satisfaction that there is a special day for men too a.k.a the Men’s Day, you will still be hounded with umpteen questions and comments on the futility of Women’s Day.

 Mind you, these questions and comments may not always stem from an interest to know and understand women’s rights movements.
 These questions come from a place of “knowing” 100% that women can never be equal to men and some can even validate their knowledge through wise words extracted from their cliché repository that “men and women are equal but not identical” or perhaps “of course men and women can never be equal because women are superior to men!”
 And when you have such people all around you, it is then, you all the more, ought to see the International Women’s Day as the anchorage and how this day will continue to matter to many women as well as men.